SoNIC

 • SoNIC is open to all students pursuing a STEM education in the United States and Puerto Rico.

-• Applicants are strongly encouraged to submit their questions to Amy Huang, Program Coordinator for the Cornell Bowers CIS Office of Diversity, Equity, and Inclusion, at amy.huang@cornell.edu.
+• Prospective applicants are strongly encouraged to submit their questions to the Cornell Bowers CIS Office of Diversity, Equity, Inclusion, and Belonging at deib-office@cis.cornell.edu.

-SoNIC is funded in part by the Hopper-Dean Foundation, the National Science Foundation, and LinkedIn.
+SoNIC is funded in part by the National Science Foundation and LinkedIn.

 SONIC BENEFITS